BrazenCloud/adk/README.md

 - The `Run` property contains the stderr and stdout from running the Action using `runner run`
 - The `Results` property contains the `FileInfo` object for the results file.
 - The `StdOut` property contains the entire stdout for the Action execution.

+You can manually capture the output in a variable or you can use the automatic variable: `$out`:

 ## Problems